 What does ZTNA have to do with SASE?

 Secure Access Service Edge (SASE) is essentially the convergence of multiple security and networking services and concepts into a single, unified platform, typically delivered via the cloud.
 ZTNA is typically viewed as a crucial component of SASE.

-CylanceGATEWAY™ is a cloud-native ZTNA solution designed to support scalable, outbound-only access to business-critical applications and services.
-Its multi-tenant architecture is designed with digital transformation and distributed work in mind, while its powerful artificial intelligence simultaneously augments your business’s security posture and simplifies the configuration and management of granular, dynamic policies and access controls.
+The multi-tenant architecture of CylanceGATEWAY is designed for digital transformation and distributed work.
+Its powerful AI and machine learning improve your security posture and simplify the configuration and management of granular, dynamic security policies and access controls.